DBX

 Connect TimeoutMaximum time DBX waits while opening the SSH connection; default is 5 seconds

-Select a private key file (for example ~/.ssh/id_rsa or ~/.ssh/id_ed25519):
+Enter a private key file that the DBX backend can read, for example ~/.ssh/id_rsa or ~/.ssh/id_ed25519:

 • Key Path — Browse and select your key file.